ioccc-src/winner/bugs.md

 THANK YOU!

+## To the winning authors:

+If you're the author of an entry that has been fixed and you find it against your liking **PLEASE** let us know and we'll be happy to undo any fixes even if it takes away some instructional value or even usability. _In this case we're **VERY SORRY_** about it: it's a fine line, we know, and we tried to use careful judgement but invariably some might have been the wrong decision.
+Thank you for understanding!

 ### ON **ALL** FIXES / IMPROVEMENTS / CHANGES

 Make **ABSOLUTE CERTAIN** that you test the entry _BEFORE_ **AND** _AFTER_ your